Proof coinage

 The dies for making modern proof coins are often treated with chemicals to make certain parts of the design take on a frosted appearance, with the polished fields taking on a mirror finish.
 Several other methods have been used in the past to achieve this effect, including sand blasting the dies, and matte proofs.
 Proof coins of the early 19th century even appear to be scratched, but it was part of the production process.
 The term "proof" refers to the process by which the coins are made and not to the condition of the coin.
 Certification agencies can grade and assign numerical ratings for proof coins.
 A PR70 coin is the highest grade possible for a proof coin and indicates a perfect example, with PR69 and lower grades reflecting some deficiency in the strike, centering, details, or other aspect of the coin.

 Most proof coins are double struck under higher pressure.
 This does not normally result in doubling that is readily observable, but does result in the devices being struck fully, resulting in intricate elements of the original die being present on the proof that may not be present in such detail on circulation strikes.
-After being struck, they are separately and individually handled, in contrast to normal coins which are thrown into bins.
+After being struck, they are separately and individually handled, in contrast to normal coins which are collected in bins.

+Royal Mint proof coins

+William Wellesley Pole undertook the first rigorous attempt to catalog the coinage of Great Britain and Ireland starting in about 1816.
+Starting that year, proof specimens of coins and medals struck at the Royal Mint were produced for preservation.

+Gold coins were omitted from proof sets produced for the coronation of Queen Elizabeth II.

+After decimalization, proof sets were heavily marketed internationally.